chisness/chisness.github.io/_posts/2020-09-21-monte-carlo-rl-and-blackjack.md

 Over 5 million evaluation hands, we find an estimated win per hand of -0.008034, or losing about 0.80 cents per $1 bet.
 Indeed, this is much better than the previous result of -0.0474336 per hand.

 In a casino, we might expect to do even better because most casinos use 4-8 52-card decks rather than a simulated "infinite" deck as we have used here.
 This allows for a built-in advantage for getting a natural 21.
 Consider a 4-card deck.
 There are 208 cards of which 64 are valued as 10.
 This means a 30.77% chance of getting a 10-valued card on the first card (this is true regardless of deck size, including infinite decks).
 However, now what are the chances of getting an Ace?
-In an infinite deck, this probability is 7.69% (16/208 = 4/52).
+In an infinite deck, this probability is 7.69% (4/52 = 16/208).
 In a 4-card deck, this is 7.73% (16/207 since a single 10-valued card has already been dealt).
 The non-infinite decks also allow for the ability to "count" cards, a technique that involves counting to know when the deck is more or less favorable, and modifying bets based on that.

 ## Monte Carlo Control with Seeing Both Dealer cards
 You're only supposed to see 1 dealer card.
 What if somehow the other flipped over and you saw both?
 Or maybe you somehow had [access to the hidden hole card](https://www.wired.com/story/stones-poker-cheating-scandal/)?
 How big of an advantage would this be?
 Normal strategy is to never hit on 19 because the risk of busting is so high.
 But if you saw that the dealer had 20, it would be mandatory to hit!
+We keep things simple and don't differentiate between whether the dealer has a usable Ace or not.

 Here are the value charts and strategy charts for seeing both dealer cards and also using the same Blackjack and doubling down rules from the prior section with 10 million simulated hands:

 ![](../assets/blackjack_figures/optimalstrategynoace_vd.png)
 ![](../assets/blackjack_figures/optimalstrategyace_vd.png)

-As expected, the player sum of 19 hits when the dealer is showing 20.
+As expected, the player sum of 19 hits when the dealer is showing 20 and in general the player strategy makes good use of knowing both dealer cards.

+We do see some inconsistencies in these charts, especially the one with the usable Ace.
+In part this is because there are many more states now that we are looking at the entire dealer sum, so more Monte Carlo simulations are needed.
+Also some of these states are very rare in the usable Ace chart like player sum of 12 vs. dealer sum of 5 will only occur when the player has Ace-Ace and the dealer has a relatively rare sum of 5.
+However, most inconsistencies after this many iterations are likely to be for situations that are quite borderline.

 ![](../assets/blackjack_figures/optimalvaluenoace_vd.png)
 ![](../assets/blackjack_figures/optimalvalueace_vd.png)